HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 debug1: Connection established.
 ```

-### The Failback Host is Windows
+### The Takeover Host is Windows

-Ensure that the ssh command exists on the Failback Host, and open the CMD command line
+Ensure that the ssh command exists on the Takeover Host, and open the CMD command line

 #### The HyperBDR is accessed on port 10443